 6. What does a normal “work” day look like for you?

 I wake up, do my Depaak and Oprah meditation and get ready for the day.
 Then, I get 3 kids presentable enough and take them to school.
 Somedays I meet up with community partners but if not, I take a walk around Jetton Park and head home.
 I usually drink my coffee and catch up on emails (I use a shared inbox with one of my clients), create content, research nonprofits and authors of color, create a log of activities/crafts that may be fun for the upcoming boxes.
+Currently, I’m working on making a hydrological map for the living room.
 I do manage to get some house work and errands in and catch the occasional Bravo show before I make dinner and go pick up the kids.

 7. How do you handle work + kids?